-Additionally, the Las Pinas Paranaque Wetland Park, the venue of the activities is the only urban wetland park in the country.
-As part of UN Habitat’s Urban October “31 Days of Promoting a Better Urban Future” with the theme “Technologies as an innovative tool to transform waste to wealth”, the activities will also be in celebration of the prominent place birds, animals, plants, wetlands, and the environment have in a better urban future.
+Additionally, the Las Piñas Parañaque Wetland Park, the venue of the activities is the only urban wetland park in the country.
+As part of UN Habitat’s Urban October “31 Days of Promoting a Better Urban Future” with the theme “Technologies as an innovative tool to transform waste to wealth”, the event was also in celebration of the prominent place where birds, animals, plants, wetlands, and the environment have in a better urban future.

 - To increase the awareness of the nature photographers and graphic artists on the importance of migratory birds and wetlands and how they can help protect them.

 - To establish a cadre of photographers and graphic artists who can advocate for migratory bird protection and wetland conservation through using images as a medium.